University of Toronto Mississauga Library: Facility

-Designed by Shore Tilbe Irwin & Partners (now Perkins + Will Toronto), the library facility represents a ‘new breed’ of libraries referred to as ‘Academic Learning Centres' focused more on learning or ‘people’ space over space for collections and interested in engaging users in its teaching and learning mission.
-The Hazel McCallion Academic Learning Centre features high density mobile compact shelving that houses the library’s permanent collection as well as generous perimeter space for quiet study and collaborative learning, all with views to the surrounding campus and natural landscape.
+Designed by Shore Tilbe Irwin & Partners (now Perkins + Will Toronto), the library facility was designed to be a "new breed" of libraries referred to as Academic Learning Centres, focused more on learning or "people" space over space for collections, and interested in engaging users in its teaching and learning mission.
+The design was inspired by the metaphor of a Japanese puzzle box.

+The Hazel McCallion Academic Learning Centre features high density mobile shelving that houses the library’s permanent collection, as well as generous perimeter space for quiet study and collaborative learning, all with views of the surrounding campus and natural landscape.
 The building was the first at the University of Toronto to receive a silver LEEDs rating (Leadership in Energy and Environmental Design).

-The design was inspired by the metaphor of a Japanese puzzle box.

-The library is divided into Learning Zones: Quiet Conversation Zones where students are encouraged to work together on their academic projects, Silent Study Zones to provide environments for deep thinking and reflection, as well as Conversation- and Cell Phone-Friendly Zones in busier areas.
+The library is divided into Learning Zones: Quiet Conversation Zones, Silent Study Zones, as well as Conversation and Cell Phone-Friendly Zones in busier areas.
 Zones are marked with signs as well as glass installations, acoustic panels and appropriate furniture.

+The building also has a Starbucks on the first floor with outdoor patio seating.